frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transforming a Package

 A package is a set of resources.
-Transforming a package means adding or removing resources and/or transforming those resources themselves:
+Transforming a package means adding or removing resources and/or transforming those resources themselves.
+This example shows how transforming a package is similar to transforming a single resource:

 ```python goodread title="Python"
 from pprint import pprint